Scalable and Sample Efficient Distributed Policy Gradient Algorithms in Multi-Agent Networked Systems: Experiments

 \section{Experiments}

 In this section, we evaluate TD-RDAC for real-time access control problem and distributed power control problem in wireless networks as described in Section \ref{sec: model}.

 { \bf Real-time access control in wireless network:} We consider the reward/utility of node $n$ defined in \eqref{eq: rta obj}.
 We compared Algorithm \ref{alg: TD PG} with the ALOHA algorithm \cite{Rob_75} and a scalable actor critic (SAC) in \cite{QuWieLi_22}.
-The classical distributed solution to this problem is the localized ALOHA algorithm \cite{Rob_75}, where node $n$ sends the earliest packet with a certain probability and the packet is sent to a random access point $m \in \mathcal {AP}(n)$ in its available set, with probability proportional to $q_m$ and inversely proportional to the number of nodes that can potentially transmit to access point $m.$
+The classical distributed solution to this problem is the localized ALOHA algorithm \cite{Rob_75}, where node $n$ sends the earliest packet with a certain probability and the packet is sent to a random access point $m \in \mathcal {AP}(n)$ in its available set, with probability proportional to $q_m$ and inversely proportional to the number of nodes that can potentially transmit to access point $m.$ Note to compare ALOHA algorithm \cite{Rob_75} and SAC in \cite{QuWieLi_22}, we apply Algorithm \ref{alg: TD PG} into a slightly different setting where a packet is removed from its queue if either it is delivered successfully or expired.

 In our experiment, we considered two types of network topology: a line network and a grid network as shown in the lefthhand side of Figure \ref{fig: topology}.
 The tabular method is used to represent value functions since the size of the table is tractable in this experiment.